Skip to main content

 Since then, numerous studies have examined creatine’s impact on kidney function.
 The majority of research, including multiple controlled trials, has found no adverse effects on kidney health from recommended creatine dosages in healthy individuals.

-For example, a review by Persky and Rawson found no significant changes in serum creatinine levels across several studies.
+For example, a review by Persky and Rawson found no significant changes in serum creatinine levels across several studies34.
 A few case reports have noted kidney issues in individuals taking creatine, but these cases often involved pre-existing conditions, medication use, or extremely high doses of creatine.

 Overall, the evidence does not support the notion that creatine supplementation harms kidney function in healthy individuals.
 After decades of research and widespread use among athletes, no link between creatine and kidney damage has been established.